 Types of Hell

 Paragon Levels are directly connected to the Hell Levels and difficulty levels.
-We have mentioned all four levels below.
+I have mentioned all four levels below.

 Paragon Levels

 Every time they gain XP, they will earn one Paragon point and progress further in the game.
-In Diablo Immortal, the strengthening of characters helps to change the difficulty.
+I was surprised to know that the strengthening of characters helps to change the difficulty.
 Once you gain these Paragon points, you can spend them to gain new skills, bonuses, and Paragon trees.
 Take a look at the best Diablo Immortal Solo Classes guide.

 Raising Difficulty Level in Diablo Immortal